Table of Contents

 Mention why you believe you’re worthy of this scholarship

-This is your chance to address the primary question behind writing the SOP for scholarship.
+This is your chance to address the primary question behind writing the SOP for a scholarship.

 But do not approach this subject directly.